Vaccines are medicines that help to protect you and your family from infectious diseases by boosting your immune system.

 Pregnant women: vaccine needs

-Some infectious diseases, like measles and chickenpox, can harm unborn babies.
+Some infectious diseases, like rubella, measles and chickenpox, can harm unborn babies.
 But it isn’t safe for pregnant women to get the vaccines for these diseases.
 This is why it’s important for women to be up to date with vaccines before they get pregnant.

 Some people have weak immune systems.
-This includes people with medical conditions like cancer or people who are taking medications like chemotherapy or corticosteroids.
+This includes people with medical conditions like cancer or people who are taking medicines like chemotherapy or corticosteroids.
 These people can’t fight infectious disease in the same way as healthy people.

 It’s very important for these people to be protected against diseases, but vaccination can be complicated for them.
 They might need extra vaccines or extra doses to make sure that the vaccine works properly.
 There are also some vaccines that people with weak immune systems shouldn’t have, like the measles, mumps and rubella vaccine.